Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Asymptotic stability of the profiles

-{ } Our goal in this paragraph is to prove the existence and uniqueness of solutions of the original system \eqref{eq:NS-ep} (rather than the integrated system \eqref{eq:NL-VW}), and to investigate their long time behavior.
-At this stage, we have proved the following: \begin{itemize} \item If $(u,v)$ is a smooth solution of \eqref{eq:NS-ep} such that $v-\ve, w-\we\in L^1_0(\R)$ for all times, then we can write system \eqref{eq:NL-VW} for the integrated quantities $(W,V)$;
+Our goal in this paragraph is to prove the existence and uniqueness of solutions of the original system \eqref{eq:NS-ep} (rather than the integrated system \eqref{eq:NL-VW}), and to investigate their long-time behavior.
+At this stage, we have proved the following: